 Ever since New York Life was founded in 1845, we've strived to do what’s right.
-For 175 years we’ve taken action to build better futures - for our employees, our customers, and the thousands of communities where we work and live.
+For over 175 years we’ve taken action to build better futures - for our employees, our customers, and the thousands of communities where we work and live.
 Women have played a tremendous part in this work and in shaping the Company as it is today.
 Here we find out about some of the wonder women of New York Life from our history.

 Today, there are around 1.7 million women employed in the insurance sector1, but back in the late 19th century, there were hardly any.
 Yet, New York Life was an industry pioneer in recruiting women.
 In 1885, we hired our first female employee, Winifred Supple.
 Then, in 1889, two years before Marie Owens joined the Chicago Police department to become the country's first policewoman, we hired our first female agent.